castorini/anserini/docs/experiments-doc2query.md

 To replicate our Doc2query results on the [MS MARCO Passage Ranking Task](https://github.com/microsoft/MSMARCO-Passage-Ranking), follow these instructions.
 Before going through this guide, it is recommended that you [replicate our BM25 baselines](experiments-msmarco-passage.md) first.

-To start, grab the predicted queries (i.e., document expansions):
+To start, grab the predicted queries:

 ```
 wget https://www.dropbox.com/s/709q495d9hohcmh/pred-test_topk10.tar.gz -P msmarco-passage